-Lectures in this unit are delivered simultaneously to Caulfield and Clayton Campuses via video conference.
-It was the first time this unit was run and also the first unit to be video-conferenced.
+Lectures in this unit are delivered in Caulfield and Clayton Campuses.
 Based on the student evaluations students were satisfied with the unit overall.
-But by improving student engagement across the both campuses student satisfaction can be further improved.
+But by improving student engagement student satisfaction can be further improved.
+Including practical examples that apply the theory may help students further.